 Benefits and Perks

-The company is somewhat lacking in the benefits department, and only 30 percent report compensation for sick days and vacation time.
+Only 29 percent receive paid vacation and sick leave.
 It's easy to build up retirement reserves here with programs such as a 403(b) plan, a 401(k) plan, and a company pension plan.
-Dignity Health provides health insurance to most employees, and most workers do receive dental coverage.
-Some other perks are tuition reimbursement and life insurance.
+Dignity Health provides health insurance to most respondents, and a large number of employees do receive dental coverage.
+Dignity Health folks also make good use of tuition reimbursement and life insurance.